marlinprotocol/oyster-serverless-devtools/README.md

 Similar steps can also be followed for other chains with relevant configs (check `hardhat.config.ts`).

 For the subscription example, use the script at `script/deploy/SubsUser.ts`, following the same step as above.
-Make sure to set existent Subscription Relay and USDC contract addresses in the script.
+In the script, replace the values of the `relaySubscriptionsAddress` and `usdcToken` variables with the addresses of the [already deployed Subscription Relay and USDC contracts](https://docs.marlin.org/learn/contracts), respectively.

 ### Contract Verification